ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/terminology.md

 _RO-Crate Metadata File_: An _RO-Crate Metadata Document_ stored in a file named  `ro-crate-metadata.json` in the _RO-Crate Root_ of an _Attached RO-Crate Package_.
 See section [RO-Crate Metadata Document](structure#ro-crate-metadata-document-ro-crate-metadatajson).

 _Attached RO-Crate Package_: A file system directory, indicated by the presence of the _RO-Crate Metadata File_ which functions as a packaged dataset.
-A _Local RO-Crate Package_ carries a payload of zero or more files.
+An _Attached RO-Crate Package_ carries a payload of zero or more files.
 See section [Types of RO-Crate](structure#types-of-ro-crate).

 _Detached RO-Crate Package_: A stand alone _RO-Crate Metadata Document_ which defines a virtual data package by referencing online materials.
 A  _Detached RO-Crate Package_ does not have a payload See section [Types of RO-Crate](structure#types-of-ro-crate).